cs-uob/COMS10012/exercises/part1/src/posix1/admin.md

   * `/usr/bin` was where most binaries lived which were available globally, for example across all machines in an organisation.
   * `/usr/local/bin` was for binaries installed by a local administrator, for example for a department within an organisation.

 In any case, `/usr` and its subfolders are for normally read-only data, such as programs and configuration files but not temporary data or log files.
 It contains subfolders like `/usr/bin` or `/usr/lib` that duplicate folders in the root directory.

-Ubuntu's way of cleaning this mess up is to make its `/bin` just a link to `/usr/bin` and putting everything in there.
-On alpine linux, there is still a distinction between the two, but most binaries in both folders are links to `/bin/busybox` anyway.
-For example, if you do `which ls` you find `/bin/ls`, but `which which` shows `/usr/bin/which`, but both of these are in fact just links to `/bin/busybox`.
+Debian's way of cleaning this mess up is to make its `/bin` just a link to `/usr/bin` and putting everything in there, but in some distributions there are real differences between the folders.

+If you have colours turned on (which is the default) you will see some files are green, but others are blue - this indicates the file type, green is an executable program, blue is a link to another file.
+Have a look with `ls -l /bin`: the very first character of each line indicates the file type, the main ones being `-` for normal file, `d` for directory and `l` for a so-called _soft link_.
+You can see where each link links to at the end of this listing.
+For example, `slogin` links to `ssh`.
+Other links point at files stored elsewhere in the filesystem -- you'll see a lot of references to `/etc/alternatives/`.

+`/etc` stores system-wide configuration files and typically only root (the administrator account) can change things in here.
+For example, system-wide SSH configuration lives in `/etc/ssh`.

+`/lib` contains dynamic libraries - windows calls these `.dll` files, POSIX uses `.so`.
+For example, `/lib/x86_64-linux-gnu/libc.so.6` is the C library, which allows C programs to use functions like `printf`.

+`/home` is the folder containing users' home directories, for example the default user vagrant gets `/home/vagrant`.
+The exception is root, the administrator account, who gets `/root`.

+`/sbin` (system binaries) is another collection of programs, typically ones that only system administrators will use.
+For example, `fdisk` creates or deletes partitions on a disk and lots of programs with `fs` in their name deal with managing file systems. `/sbin/halt`, run as root (or another user that you have allowed to do this), shuts down the system; there is also `/sbin/reboot`.

 `/tmp` is a temporary filesystem that may be stored in RAM instead of on disk (but swapped out if necessary), and that does not have to survive rebooting the machine.